intelligenia/modeltranslation/README.md

 ```

+### And that's all!

-5. Now you have everything configurated and can use modeltranslation translations.
+Now you have everything configurated and can use modeltranslation translations.

 ## How to use translations in ModelForms